Sensor-Controlled LED Lighting for Efficient Illumination

 Lighting fixtures use multiple discrete light sources that can be individually controlled to provide tailored lighting.
 The fixture has separate light sources, optics, and power control for each source, allowing precise adjustment of color, intensity, and direction.
 Cameras or sensors can analyze the environment or specific tasks, and software can optimize the lighting accordingly by controlling each source independently.

-6. Solar-Powered Outdoor Light with Motion Sensors and Wireless Charging
+6. Magnetically Attachable Outdoor Solar Light with Microwave Motion Sensors and Inductive Charging

 IDEAPOND LLC, 2020